nmshd/documentation/_docs_integrate/data-model-overview.md

 #### PeerRelationshipAttributeDeletedByPeerNotificationItem

-If an Identity has shared a [PeerRelationshipAttribute](#peerrelationshipattribute) with a peer and deletes their PeerRelationshipAttribute, a PeerRelationshipAttributeDeletedByPeerNotificationItem will be sent to the peer.
+If an Identity has shared a [PeerRelationshipAttribute](#peerrelationshipattribute) with a peer and deletes it, a PeerRelationshipAttributeDeletedByPeerNotificationItem will be sent to the peer.
 Internally, for the corresponding [OwnRelationshipAttribute](#ownrelationshipattribute) or [ThirdPartyRelationshipAttribute](#thirdpartyrelationshipattribute) of the peer, the `deletionInfo.deletionStatus` will be set to `"DeletedByRecipient"` or `"DeletedByEmitter"`, respectively.

 | Name        | Type                                                       | Description                                                                                                                                                                     |